canonical/checkbox/checkbox-ng/docs/manpages/plainbox-run.rst

     :path: run
     :nodefault:

-    This command runs zero or more PlainBox jobs as a part of a single session and saves the test results.
-PlainBox will follow the following high-level algorithm during the execution of this command.
+    This command runs zero or more Plainbox jobs as a part of a single session and saves the test results.
+Plainbox will follow the following high-level algorithm during the execution of this command.

     1. Parse command line arguments and look if there's a session that can be